 A residential home inspection can be ordered either by the person selling the home or the person buying the home.
 Home sellers should have a home inspection completed so they will have time to have things fixed before selling the property and are not used against the seller in price negotiation.
 Buyers, on the other hand, are often required by lenders to have an inspection completed, but should order one regardless in order to know the exact condition of the property before spending any money.

 It is recommended that you be at the actual home inspection so you will know what exactly the home inspection report is talking about.
-Once we’re done, we’ll print the report and go over it with you so you understand every detail.
-If you are not able to attend, we can email you a detailed report stating all problems that were found.
+If you’re on site when we complete the inspection, we’ll go over the report with you so you understand every detail.
+If you are not able to attend, you’ll receive a detailed report the same day stating all problems that were found.

 Before a commercial building is purchased, you want to make sure you know what condition it is in.
 If you are not sure what condition the building is really in, it is extremely important to get a commercial building inspection completed because it will focus on the condition of the property and how safe it is.

 We apply the ASTM Standards of Practice & Code of Ethics to our commercial inspections, looking at the overall structural of the building, checking for code violations, and assessing the overall environment of the property.
 Some of the major things that will be looked at with a commercial building inspection will include:

 - Gas, Plumbing, and Ventilation Systems

 - Railings, Steps, and Elevators

 - Fire Sprinkler Systems